 Return Trip:

 Taxis are usually waiting outside these clubs, so getting back to the port is generally very easy.
-However, be sure to leave at least 45 minutes before all-aboard time to allow for city traffic.
+Still, it’s smart to leave at least 45 minutes before all-aboard time to allow for city traffic.

 Beach Clubs vs. Public Sand

-In Casablanca, beach club culture is a big part of the coastal experience.
-In fact, along the Ain Diab Corniche, you’ll find several private clubs, including Tahiti Beach Club and Miami Beach, alongside public stretches of sand.
+Here, beach club culture is a big part of the coastal experience.
+Along the Ain Diab Corniche, you’ll find both private clubs, including Tahiti Beach Club and Miami Beach, and public stretches of sand.

 Why choose a beach club?

 For a daily entrance fee, usually around 150 to 250 MAD, you get access to saltwater pools, sunbeds, showers, and on-site restaurants.
-As a result, many travelers find beach clubs cleaner, more comfortable, and far more relaxing than the public beach areas.
+So, many travelers find beach clubs cleaner, more comfortable, and far more relaxing than the public beach areas.
 So, if you want a resort-style day by the sea, they can be well worth it.

 Pro Tips for a Smooth Beach Day